 Self-Help Support Group meets every Wednesday 4:30 - 6:00 pm.
 This group is for women survivors of childhood sexual abuse, early life sexual assault and/or sexual harassment.
 If you are interested in attending or have questions, please call Chris at 220-0151.

 Community Support Group meets the third Thursday of each month 7:00 - 8:00 pm.
 This group is for survivors of domestic violence.
 The focus is on safety, coping strategies, and open supportive discussion.
-For more information contact Leanne @ 222-5902 ext.
-3 or email@example.com.
+For more information contact Jenny Jo @ 222-5902 ext.
+5 or firstname.lastname@example.org.

 All support groups are located at the ASPEN office @ 411 E. Callender.
 Childcare is available.